Harvard sues Trump administration to stop the freeze of more than $2 billion in grants

 “Today, we stand for the values that have made American higher education a beacon for the world,” Garber wrote Monday to the Harvard community.

-“We stand for the truth that colleges and universities across the country can embrace and honor their legal obligations and best fulfill their essential role in society without improper government intrusion,” he wrote.
-“That is how we achieve academic excellence, safeguard open inquiry and freedom of speech, and conduct pioneering research."
+“We stand for the truth that colleges and universities across the country can embrace and honor their legal obligations and best fulfill their essential role in society without improper government intrusion," he added.

 Anurima Bhargava, one of the alumni who has encouraged Harvard to take a tougher stand against the administration, praised the filing of the lawsuit.